nkallima/sim-universal-construction/README.md

 |  `-bl`, `--backoff_low` |  set a lower backoff bound (only for msqueue, lfstack and lfuobject benchmarks)                                                                  |
 |  `-h`, `--help`         |  displays this help and exits                                                                                                                    |

 The framework provides the `validate.sh` validation/smoke script.
 The `validate.sh` script compiles the sources in `DEBUG` mode and runs a big set of benchmarks with various numbers of threads.
 After running each of the benchmarks, the script evaluates the `DEBUG` output and in case of success it prints `PASS`.
 In case of a failure, the script simply prints `FAIL`.
 In order to see all the available options of the validation/smoke script, execute `validate.sh -h`.
+Given that the `validate.sh` validation/smoke script depends on binaries that are compiled in `DEBUG` mode, it is not installed while executing `make install`.
 The following image shows the execution and the default behavior of `validate.sh`.

 ![](resources/validate_example.gif)